Okay, so you’re reading this because you have an old, ugly fireplace in your house and you need some help figuring out how to paint a brick fireplace.

 Here’s the AFTER:

 And of course, just doing a BEFORE and AFTER shot isn’t enough.
-I actually shot a video of the whole project.
+I actually shot a video on how to paint a brick fireplace.
 Please feel free to check it out and share!
 (And don’t forget to SUBSCRIBE to my YouTube channel).

-Q. How do I paint a faux finish on my brick fireplace?
+Q. How do I paint my own faux finish on my brick fireplace?

 This website has great instructions on doing a faux finish to cover up dark ugly brick and to still make it look like brick.
 It recommends: